bloq/sol-qualify-lp/README.md

 This can only provide a minimum guarantee that the address provided _seems to behave like_ a Uniswap or Balancer pool token.
-A fork such as SushiSwap, using the same ABI as Uniswap, will pass these qualifications.
+A fork such as SushiSwap, using the same ABI as Uniswap, will pass these qualifications (there is a plan to fix this limitation in the next version, by using the Uniswap Router).